Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 Resources for Starting to Read Japanese Content: This thread made by my lovely friend Radish gives you a detailed perspective on how to approach reading in Japanese.
 You’ll find resources for all levels of Japanese, how to buy books, etc. If it’s about reading practice, it’s probably there.

 Master List of Book Clubs: As a continuation of the reading theme, book clubs are a very big thing here on the forums.
-The community gathers, reads and analyses the same Japanese book together.
-Participating in a book club like the Beginner Japanese Book Club is an incredible opportunity not only start reading your favorite content in Japanese but also to get all your questions answered by more advanced members of the community.
+The community gathers, reads, and analyses the same Japanese book together.
+Participating in a book club like the Beginner Japanese Book Club is an incredible opportunity not only to start reading your favorite content in Japanese but also to get all your questions answered by more advanced members of the community.

 Japanese Only (Beginners): The Wanikani has a team of Japanese natives creating on a daily basis new threads to help you practice your Japanese while giving you corrections.
 There’s also a Japanese Only (Advanced) for more advanced topics.
 Everyone is there to learn and making “silly” mistakes is completely permitted.
 Go ahead and give it a try